abhishekdubey94/Docker/README.md

 Containers are not made to run os.
 If you run ubuntu, it wil run and exit immediately.
 This is because, containers are made to run a specific process or task and not the os.
 If the task gets completed, it exits.

 Port mapping : To access an application inside docker container.
 There are two ways
 1. To use the ip address of the docker container, every docker has an ip address associated with it.
 The port number is same as the port number of the application inside the docker.
 It is an internal ip which can be used inside the docker host only.
 2. Another way is to use the ip address of the host along with mapping the port number of the application with some other port number.
-This can be acheived using **-p newport : port** option with run.
+This can be acheived using **-p newport : port** option with run. e.g. docker run -p &lt;outside port&gt; : &lt;inside port&gt; &lt;imageid&gt;
+**Note** : There is no restriction for docker container to access network outside container.
 3. Docker container has its own file system.
 To persist the data outside the container, map the directory outside the container.
 This can be achieved using **-v *outside container dir : inside container dir*** option with run command.
 4. To get details of the container, use **inspect** command.
 5. To view the logs of the container(stopped or running), use **logs** command.
 6. To set the environment variable in the container pass it with **-e key=value**. e.g *docker run -e APP_COLOR=blue ImageName*
 7. To check the environment variable, run the inspect command. e.g *docker inspect containerName*
+8. To change working directory of dockerfile, use **WORKDIR** <file system inside container> e.g. WORKDIR /usr/app <br/>
+Any command following will be with respect to this workinf directory. like COPY

-### To Create Docker Image
+### To Create Docker Image With Dockerfile
 1. Create a Dockerfile having all the steps of deployment of the application.
+    - Specify a base image.
+    - Run some commands to install additional programs
+    - Specify a command to run on container startup
 2. Then build the docker image using docker build command and specifying the dockerfile, name and tag of the image e.g *docker build Dockerfile -t myapp*
 3. To publish on dockerhub use **push** . e.g. *docker push myapp*
 4. Dockerfile is in Instruction and Argument format.